myspc-development/art-test/docs/admin/admin-dashboard-ui.md

 ## Role Based Configuration

-Dashboard layouts are stored per role in the `ap_dashboard_widget_config` option.
-Earlier development builds used an `artpulse_dashboard_layouts` key, but the plugin now relies on `ap_dashboard_widget_config`.
-When the editor loads, it fetches the configuration for the selected role via `GET /wp-json/artpulse/v1/layout/{role}`.
-If none is found, it falls back to the default layout defined in the plugin.
+Dashboard layouts are stored per role in the `artpulse_dashboard_layouts` option.
+Each entry is an array of widget IDs in display order—not block markup.
+The builder fetches the configuration for the selected role via `GET /wp-json/artpulse/v1/layout/{role}`.
+If no layout exists the default preset is used.

 Admins choose a role from the **Role** dropdown before arranging widgets.
 Switching roles reloads the layout and available widgets for that role.